rudyberends/homebridge-loxone-proxy/README.md

 The detailed architecture rules and release commit conventions are documented in [ARCHITECTURE.md](ARCHITECTURE.md).

-# Breaking Changes

-The refactor that migrates communication from `lxcommunicator` to [`loxone-ts-client`](https://www.npmjs.com/package/loxone-ts-client) is a breaking beta release.
-Existing Homebridge configuration values are kept where possible, but the runtime requirement is now Node.js 22 or newer.

-Before publishing the beta:

-- Bump the plugin with a breaking version number.
-- Publish and verify `loxone-ts-client` before publishing this plugin.
-- Run `npm run lint`, `npm test`, and a real Homebridge smoke test against a Miniserver.
-- Call out Node.js 22+ in the release notes.
-- Tell beta users that Homebridge cached accessories may need review if names, rooms, or exposed controls changed.

 # Mapped Items
 The following list displays all supported itemtypes supported by this plugin.